Central Appalachia Weather Authority

 Hyperlocal Forecasts

-Accurate, plain-language forecasts that reflect the complexity of Appalachian terrain and microclimates.
+Plain-language forecasts built around the complexity of Appalachian terrain, elevation changes, and microclimates.

 Severe Weather Tracking

-Continuous monitoring and situational updates during active weather threats across the region.
+Continuous monitoring and real-time situational updates during active weather threats across the region.

 Alert Amplification

-Translating official NWS and SPC alerts into accessible, actionable updates for the public.
+Translating official weather alerts into accessible, actionable updates that help people make decisions faster.

 Preparedness & Education

-Community outreach, workshops, and safety awareness initiatives that teach readiness at every level.
+Community outreach, weather awareness, and practical safety resources that strengthen preparedness at every level.

 Relief & Recovery Support

-Coordinating volunteers, donations, and on-the-ground recovery efforts following destructive weather events.
+Supporting coordination, volunteers, and community-focused recovery efforts following destructive weather events.

 Technology & Tools